apache/cloudstack-docs-admin/source/virtual_machines.rst

       Type.
 The only supported type shipped with CloudStack is Host Anti-Affinity.
-This indicates that the VMs in this group should avoid being placed on the same VM with each other.
+This indicates that the VMs in this group should avoid being placed on the same host with each other.
 If you see other types in this list, it means that your installation of CloudStack has been extended with customized affinity group plugins.